-Less than significant impact.
-San José Fire Station No. 3, located at 98 Martha Street, is approximately 0.9-mile (driving distance) east of the project site.
 Electronic billboards present a potential fire hazard due to thermal heat that accumulates in the screen system.
-Therefore, the proposed project may increase demand for fire protection at the project site.
-However, the proposed electronic billboard would be constructed in conformance with the most recently adopted California Building Code, California Electrical Code, and the California Fire Code, which would reduce potential fire hazards.
-As such, the proposed electronic billboard would not adversely impact service ratios, response times, or other San José Fire Department performance standards and thus, would not result in the need for new or expanded fire protection facilities.
+Therefore, the proposed project may increase demand for fire protection at the project sites.
+However, the proposed electronic billboards would be constructed in conformance with the most recently adopted California Building Code, California Electrical Code, and California Fire Code, which would reduce potential fire hazards.
+As such, both of the proposed electronic billboards would not adversely impact service ratios, response times, or other San José Fire Department performance standards and, thus, would not result in the need for new or expanded fire protection facilities.
 Impacts would be less than significant.

-Removal of the 12 billboards would be localized to their footprint and would take a total of one day per billboard, limiting the need for fire protection.
+Removal of the 11 billboards would be localized to their footprint and would take a total of 1 day per billboard, limiting the need for fire protection.
 Impact would be less than significant.